ironsoul0/gamee-hack/README.md

 <p align="center">Simple proxy server for hacking <bold>Gamee</bold> games</p>

+## Introduction

+The idea of creating such Proxy was initially offered by @KtlTheBest.
+Our first try to change the score was through intercepting requests in BurpSuite.
+However, this was not enough since server of Gamee was able to see the delay.
+That is how this proxy was born.

 ## 🔨 Usage

 1. You first have to [install Python](https://www.python.org/downloads/) on your machine.